nuts-foundation/nuts-specification/rfc/rfc023-x509credential.md

 * The holder presents the `NutsX509Credential` Verifiable Credential to the verifier, and signs the presentation with the keypair associated with the `did:web` of the holder.
 * The verifier now can verify that:
-  * The `NutsX509Credential` Verifiable Credential is issued by a `did:x509`, signed with a private key which is associated with a certificate issued by the UZI register.
+  * The `NutsX509Credential` Verifiable Credential is issued by a `did:x509` which trust anchor matches a trusted Root or Intermediate CA.
-  * The `NutsX509Credential` Verifiable Credential is signed by the holder of the UZI certificate.
+  * The `NutsX509Credential` Verifiable Credential is signed by the private key of the subject of the UZI certificate.
-  * The attributes of the `NutsX509Credential` Verifiable Credential match the attributes of the UZI certificate.
+  * The attributes of the `NutsX509Credential` Verifiable Credential match the attributes of the UZI certificate, and more specific:
-  * The URA number of the holder of the UZI certificate is present in the `NutsX509Credential` Verifiable Credential.
+    * The verifier verifies that the URA number as claimed by the VC is present in the (trusted) certificate.